jimminycricket42/School-Notes/Life Sciences/Mammalian Tissues/Connective Tissues/Cartilage.md

 Cartilage is an elastic tissue that forms part of [[Structure of the Skeletal System|The Skeleton]].
 It makes up many of the softer parts of the body, and surrounds the [[Bones|bones]].  ^blurb

 ## General Structure of Cartilage
 Cartilage is made up of *semi-transparent and tough elastic tissue*.
 The matrix of all cartilage is made up of a protein called *chondrin*. *Chondroblasts* are found in water-filled-hollows called *Lacunae*, and they *form and repair the cartilage*.
-Cartilage is surrounded by the *perichondrium*, which protects it from harm through force, or [[Electrostatics|friction]] between [[Bones]].
+Cartilage is surrounded by the *perichondrium*, which protects it from harm through force, or [[Methods of Gaining Charge|friction]] between [[Bones]].

 > [!note]+ :spiral_notepad: Nutrients Within Cartilage
 > There are no [[blood vessels]] within cartilage — nutrients are transferred by means of [[Diffusion]].